vypivshiy/dbd_ssl_bypass/README.md

 - 01.05.20 release source
 - 05.05.20 add auto restore file
 - 01.08.20 Dead by Daylight 4.1.0 bypass still working!
+- 22.09.20 Dead by Daylight 4.2.1 bypass works, but problems connecting to the game itself

 video demonstation how to work (file compiled to .exe): https://youtu.be/5Qji2XyrZ5U